 Make your own machine learning library.

-In this post we will go through the math of machine learning and code from scratch, in Python, a small library to build neural networks with a variety of layers (Fully Connected, Convolutional, etc.).
-Eventually, we will be able to write something like :
+In this post we will go through the mathematics of machine learning and code from scratch, in Python, a small library to build neural networks with a variety of layers (Fully Connected, Convolutional, etc.).
+Eventually, we will be able to create networks in a modular fashion :

 I’m assuming you already have some knowledge about neural networks.
 The purpose here is not to explain why we make these models, but to show how to make a proper implementation.